 Allows Up to Six Devices to be Connected: With one Changi WiFi device, it was possible for multiple persons to connect to the Internet.
 The connection was pretty stable even with six users connected.

 Here are some other points, not entirely bad, but limitations to take note of.

 Battery Life: If you use the Internet frequently during your trip, e.g. for navigation, to look for recommendations, for communication purposes – you will find the battery on the WiFi device drains quickly.
 The solution to this is to bring along an external battery pack to keep the WiFi device charged.
-Plan ahead and check the remaining battery life of the device to make sure you don’t get stranded somewhere with no Internet when you were intending to use Google Maps to navigate your way back to the hotel.
+Plan ahead and check the remaining battery life of the device to make sure you don’t get stranded somewhere with no Internet when you intended to use Google Maps to navigate your way back to the hotel.
 Another side effect to this if you are using the Internet intensively is that it can heat up pretty quickly.
 This made the device pretty hot and was just kept it stowed away in our travel backpack as we moved about.

 Local Coverage Area: The WiFi device only provides localised hotspot coverage.
 This means that should your travelling party decides to split up, e.g. one goes shopping while the other grabs a coffee, you cannot rely on the WiFi device once you are away from the person with the device.
 This means that there may still be a need to fall back on making a voice call or roaming telco data in such instances (or just agree to a plan on where to meet and stick to it).

 Overall, the experience using the Changi WiFi device was a positive one.
 Depending on your usage patterns and telco, there may be cheaper options available but the Changi WiFi faired well in terms of reliability and convenience.
 Would we use it again?
 Probably.